nevaehRen/shawnqin.github.io/_posts/2016-12-26-coding-tips.md

 * _Handle large matrix_ After MATLAB 2011b, you can use ``MAT-file`` to save and load part of a ``.mat`` file which accelerate speed when you are running out of memory.
 The official document can be found [here](http://blogs.mathworks.com/loren/2011/10/14/new-mat-file-functionality-in-r2011b/).
 Usage: first tranform the big ``mat`` file into MAT-file, use ``matObj = matfile('myBigData.mat')``.
 But inorder to use this fucnction the save ``mat`` file has to be version 7.3 format, use ``save('myfile.mat','variables','-v7.3')``.

-* ``eval `` This is a very useful function especially when you want to evaluate a certain commond or phrases in a loop or in a string vector.
+* ``eval `` This is a very useful function especially when you want to evaluate a certain commond or phrases in a loop or in a string vector. ``feval`` is the corresponding function for function handles.